ctu-mrs/mrs_gazebo_common_resources/src/sensor_and_model_plugins/README.md

-# Sensors plugins for Gazebo
+# Sensor and model plugins for Gazebo

 ## Rangefinder plugin